 confidence.
 Gabriel Manseau

-Richard spoke in his sleep of being in a spaceship along with others, some that we knew, some we had yet to meet.
-As we flew over the
+Once Richard spoke in his sleep of being in a spaceship along with others, some that we knew, some we had yet to meet.
+As we

-work: helping people to release themselves from the ego armour of fear.
-He freed us to face our essential uniqueness and encouraged
+This became Richard's work: helping people to release themselves from the ego armour of fear.
+He freed us to face our essential

 Tomson Highway, playwright

-return to him somewhere.
-Since I started my clown work with Richard two years ago he has returned to me almost every day.
+would return to him somewhere.
+Since I started my clown work with Richard two years ago he has returned to me almost

 Michael Harms, clown, actor

-eager, adoring faces.
+by eager, adoring faces.
 But then I took a class from him and realized that he was a teacher of genius.
-He was also a great human
+He was also a great

 Â Marc Connors, actor, late singer with "the Nylons"